taeastmo/16BMB_manual/docs/source/pressure.rst

 Decompression
 ^^^^^^^^^^^^^

    #.
-Remove the collimation tip.
+Move the collimation tip to the "out" position.
    #.
 Close the line valve to the PE press.
    #.
 Set Pressure Control to Stop.
    #.
 Set Mode to Decompress.